springfox/springfox/readme.md

   This strategy is also useful if your api sits behind a proxy like mashery

 ##### Notable Dependencies
-- Spring 3.1.1 or above (due to a bug in UriComponentsBuilder)
+- Spring 3.2.x or above
 - scala lib 2.10.0
 - jackson 2.1.5 (older/newer versions may work)